 The HBL PSL is the premier professional T20 cricket league in Pakistan which has been in the pipeline for years now, which is why there’s so much anticipation around it.
 The trophy will be awarded annually to the league playoff champion at the end of each season.

 After years of battling security concerns and inner hassles, the authorities have lined up a set of spectacular contests.
-The matches will be held, 24 in all, from February 4-24, 2016 just before the World T20.
+The matches will be held, 36 in all, from February 2018 .

 The authorities have intelligently chosen February as it doesn’t hold any other T20 event in the main.
 Every step is being taken to ensure smooth transactions of PSL tickets; sale of merchandise, building up of brand equity and smoothing the broadcasting rights.

-The inaugural edition of the PSL Pakistan Super League 2016 will see five teams participating in it with each team representing a city.
+The inaugural edition of the PSL Pakistan Super League 2017-18 will see six teams participating in it with each team representing a city.
 However, plans are in place for an expansion of the PSL to be a 10-team league within the next five years (do let us know how many teams would you like!)

 The league will be played in place of the existing Haier T20 Cup and is expected to draw highly skilled players from all over the world, and currently has players signed from approximately 10 different countries.
 Pakistani players, obviously, will constitute the majority of the players in the league.

-80 players including 25 graded international players will make their presence felt in the tournament that promises $1, 00, 000 to the winning team.
-It also promises plenty of excitement as teams from Islamabad, Karachi, Peshawar, Quetta and Lahore take part in the PSL.
+400 players including 180 graded international players will make their presence felt in the tournament that promises $4, 00, 000 to the winning team.
+It also promises plenty of excitement as teams from Islamabad, Karachi, Peshawar, Quetta, Multan and Lahore take part in the PSL.

 The league will use a draft system – similar to the National Football League in the United States for player recruitment as opposed to the auction system which is used in other popular T20 leagues across the world.